 An interesting photo and flyer from 1992 has come into our possession.

 Namely, it is about a team that competed in the transitional period between 1980 and 2006 when Serbian White Eagles FC did not officially compete.

 Back in 1992, the Serbian Sports Association of Central Ontario was founded with headquarters in Oshawa, and the main club of the sports association was the United Serbs Football Club from Oshawa.
 The team played in white jerseys with the Serbian crest and crown, the symbol of the Serbian White Eagles.
-Among the famous players was Momcilo “Mike” Stojanovic, the former goalscorer of the White Eagles when they were first in the NSL and the coach of the team was Dragoljub Lazovic – another former player of the White Eagles.
+Among the better known players was Momcilo “Mike” Stojanovic (former goalscorer of our club during the NSL days) while the coach of the team was Dragoljub Lazovic – another former player of the Serbian White Eagles.

 The club participated in the Central Ontario Senior League.
 The club won many matches and beat several teams with a margin of more than ten goals.
 The United Serbs lifted the trophy in their league, winning gold medals awarded by the Durham Region Soccer Association.

 In the summer of 1992, a tournament was held at the beautiful Masaryktown park in Scarborough.
 First place was won by Hamilton Serbia, who had two victories.
 Second place was taken by a team of senior players from Toronto and Brampton, and third place went to United Serbs from Oshawa.
 The best player in the tournament was Zoran Ristic from Hamilton, while the captain of the winning team, Dusan Pejcic, received a transitional cup to decorate the Hamilton Serbia trophy cabinet.
 All matches were refereed by Vitomir Spasic.

 The flyer reads:

 “The Serbian White Eagles are spreading their wings again!